 Dietetic Internship Certificate Program

 The program, with concentrations in community nutrition and school nutrition, consists of 13 credits and 1200 supervised practice hours that occur in the community nutrition, food systems administration, and clinical nutrition practice areas.
-Students will take four courses: School Nutrition Administration, Applied Medical Nutrition Therapy, Energy Balance for Weight Management, and Public Health & Community Nutrition.
+Students will take five courses: School Nutrition Administration, Applied Medical Nutrition Therapy, Energy Balance for Weight Management, Public Health & Community Nutrition, and Culinary Skills.
 Previous graduate course work may be accepted at the discretion of the Program Director.
-Previous graduate course work must be supported by an institutional catalog description.
+Previous graduate course work must be supported by an institutional catalog description and course syllabus.

 - Completion of a Didactic Program in Dietetics (DPD), accredited by the Accreditation Council for Education of Nutrition & Dietetics, the accrediting agency of the Academy of Nutrition & Dietetics, with coursework completed within the last 10 years

-- Maintenance of a cumulative undergraduate grade point average (GPA) of 3.0 or higher (on a 4.0 scale), with a minimum of a ‘C’ in prerequisite DPD, math, and science coursework
+- Minimum cumulative grade point average (GPA) of 3.0 or higher (on a 4.0 scale), with a minimum of a ‘C’ in prerequisite DPD, math, and science coursework

 - TOEFL IBT score of 80 with a minimum score of 20 in each of the four exam sub-sections (international students)